ystskm/node-grunt-runner/README.md

 I want to request some fixing of [grunt](http://gruntjs.org/) himself functionally but not yet.
 So that please use grunt-runner with paying some attention listed below:
 - If same name is defined recursively, task is not ended forever
-- Domain is not separated so that once changing your workspace, saved forever.
 - "node_modules" requires at the root of your project directory for loadNpmTasks

 If you know the way to avoid them by the function (or option) of grunt,